Giuseppe-Mazzapica/Gea/CONTRIBUTING.md

 ----

 Before work on features or bug fix you might want to open an issue first.
-No need to do this for bugs that obviously need a fix.
+No need to do this for small things or evident bugs that need a fix.

 After the change or new feature has been discussed, the contributing flow is: